omicscodeathon/denguedrug/README.md

 ### Step 7: Molecular Dynamics (MD) Simulations

 - The hits binding mode stability will be assessed through 100-nanosecond (ns) MD simulations utilizing GROMACS.
-- The stability will be assessed using metrics like root-mean-square deviation (RMSD) and fluctuation (RMSF), Radius of Gyration, etc.
+- The stability will be assessed using metrics like root-mean-square deviation (RMSD) and fluctuation (RMSF), Radius of Gyration (Rg), etc.
 - The compounds binding interactions retention with important residues throughout the MD simulations will be assessed with the [ProLIF](https://prolif.readthedocs.io/en/stable/) python library.
 - The compounds' binding free energies throughout the MD simulation were calculated using Molecular Mechanics Poisson-Boltzmann Surface Area (MMPBSA).

 ## Manuscript

-<p align="justify">When using the pipeline or findings for research or commercial purposes, please <a href="https://x.com/natfriedman/status/1420122675813441540/photo/1">cite</a> our research.</p>
+<p align="justify">When using the pipeline or findings for research or commercial purposes, please <a href="https://x.com/natfriedman/status/1420122675813441540/photo/1"><b>cite</b></a> our research.</p>

 ## Results